SnakeBiteDragon/simple-addon-commands-Bedrock/README.md

 ## PLEASE NOTE:
 - This file will have to be copyed into the scripts folder in your Minecraft Bedrock addon to work.
-- There is currently NO npm for this project.
+- There is currently NO npm for this project although i do planed to add it later.
-- This project currently only works for the 2.0.0-beta version of the ```@minecraft/server```
+- This project currently only works for the 2.1.0-beta version of the ```@minecraft/server```
 - This is project may be slow to update or fix problems

 ## This is a project made to make it easier for people to make custom commands for Mincraft Bedrock Addons